breatheco-de/knowledge-base/content/learning-with-4geeks.md

 ### 2) Immersive Bootcamps:

-Bootcamps are focused on those seeking a immersive experience and fast-paced career change!
+Bootcamps are focused on those seeking an immersive experience and fast-paced career change!
 These comprehensive programs typically last 18 weeks, and they are designed to equip you with top-notch skills.
 This experience includes everything offered in **open learning**, but with an added advantage: *no limitations*.
 Choose from specialized tracks like: [Full Stack Web Development](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer), and [Data Science and ML](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning).

 But what do we really mean when we say that this premium experience has no limitations?
 Well, this package has: